Tim is more a computer scientist and software developer than anything else.

 View his Help East Timor page here - several exciting philanthropic projects listed.( https://sites.google.com/site/helpeasttimor/ ) Tim can be contacted as tim @ edval.com.au

 SMARTS employs pattern matching techniques to identify violations of trading rules, and also instances of insider trading, market manipulation, money laundering and tax evasion.
-It uses proprietary database technology developed by Tim.
+It uses proprietary database technology and complex algorithms developed by Tim.

 Edval is software designed for timetabling Australian high schools.
 It has powerful algorithms for automatically or semi-automatically constructing timetables (scheduling lessons, staffing, rooming, elective line construction, staff replacements and so on).